Data Science Undergraduate Certificate

-- Students must complete a minimum of 6 upper division (3000-level and above) credit hours.
+- Students must complete a minimum of six upper division (3000-level and above) credit hours.

-- Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.25.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.25.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

-Students must complete a minimum of 9 upper division level credit hours with CU Denver faculty.
+Students must complete a minimum of nine upper division level credit hours with CU Denver faculty.

 |In order to ensure that students are able to build reasonably complex models for explaining or identifying patterns in data, students take one of the following courses that largely focuses on describing the behavior of data (whether synthetic or observed) via tools like simulation, direct model building, association, or a complementary approach.||3|

 |Applied Regression Analysis|